PowerShellEmpire/PowerTools/PowerView/README.md

 ## GPO functions
-    Get-NetGPO                      -   gets all current GPOs for a given domain Get-NetGPOGroup                 -   gets all GPOs in a domain that set "Restricted Groups" on on target machines
+    Get-GptTmpl                     -   parses a GptTmpl.inf to a custom object Get-NetGPO                      -   gets all current GPOs for a given domain Get-NetGPOGroup                 -   gets all GPOs in a domain that set "Restricted Groups" on on target machines